Pre-Completion Optional Practical Training

 Step 4: Complete Form I-765 & Submit OPT Application Materials to USCIS

-- Two passport-style photos taken within 30 days (Should meet requirements here; can be taken at CVS, UPS store, or post office)
+- Two passport-style photos taken within 30 days (Should meet requirements; can be taken at CVS, UPS store, or post office)

-- Copy of new Form I-20 (with OPT recommendation on page 3).
+- Copy of new Form I-20 (with OPT recommendation on page 2).
 Must be received by USCIS within 30 days of issuance or application will be denied.
+We strongly recommend mailing within 1 week of issuance.

 - Copies of previous EADs (if any)